 Program Milestones Achieved

-Fiscal year (FY) 2020 is the most successful year in the 26-year history of the DOE IDIQ ESPC program.
+Fiscal year (FY) 2020 is the most successful year in the history of the DOE IDIQ ESPC program.
 The total ESPC project investment value for FY 2020 is nearly $842 million, which is the third consecutive record year in DOE ESPC program history.
 The total ESPC project investment value for FY 2019 is nearly $819 million and for FY 2018 is nearly $810 million.

 The largest DOE ESPC project is the Naval Station Guantanamo Bay with an investment value of about $344 million, which was awarded during FY 2019.